Linaro/lava/doc/v2/dispatcher-design.rst

 flexibility into the hands of the test writer.

 .. note:: The new code is still developing, some areas are absent,
           some areas will change substantially before it will work.
 All details here need to be seen only as examples and the specific code may well change independently.
-This documentation is aimed at LAVA developers - although some content covers user facing actions, the syntax and parameters for these actions are still subject to change and do not constitute an API.
+This documentation is aimed at LAVA developers; although some content covers user-facing actions, the syntax and parameters for these actions are still subject to change and do not constitute an API.

 From **2015.8 onwards** the sample jobs supporting the unit tests conform to the :ref:`pipeline_schema`.